HanuPeace/rental_fraud_assesment_Berlin/README.md

 # rental_fraud_assesment_Berlin
 Check rental caps in berlin and indicate the fraud by the predication of webscarpped the rent details.
-Referenced to Brunna Torino article and rent deials on rentberry berlin site.
+Referenced to Brunna Torino article and rent details on rentberry berlin site.